hbbalfred/MultiSNSDemo/README.md

-# A Open Source MultiSNS MUD Game
+# A Open Source MultiSNS Demo Game
 A demo game for CNodeJS Context

 # Dependence